This article will introduce you to the many ways occupational therapy can help people living with dementia.

 - Skills2Care® training/certification

-- Dementia Squad: OPTs who meet bi-monthly to host guest speakers, discuss common challenges in dementia care and offer support
+- Dementia Squad: OT professionals who meet bi-monthly to host guest speakers, discuss common challenges in dementia care, and offer support

 - The Crisis Prevention Institute